-I was really hoping that my second day of apartment hunting would yield better results, so I decided to look in the neighbouring area of Nimman, called Santitham.
+I was really hoping that my second day of apartment hunting would yield better results, so I decided to look in the closest neighbourhood to Nimman – Santitham.

 Looks really neat from the outside, but I’ve been there twice during the day on a weekday and NO ONE IS EVER AT THE OFFICE.

-I even called them to tell them that I’m outside, but they always needed to an hour to get there so I gave up.
-Reasonably priced though at 5000 baht ($200).
+I even called them to tell them that I’m outside, but they always needed an hour to get there so I gave up.
+Reasonably priced though at 5000 baht ($167).
 If anyone has been here, let me know how it is!

-BALLA pool at the front entrance but no one was at the reception and outside of my budget.
-Starts at 9000 baht ($360)
+BALLA pool at the front entrance but no one was at the reception and over my budget.
+Starts at 9000 baht ($300)

-BALLA-er, but expensive (from 12,000 baht – $480) and the building manager doesn’t handle the rental.
-There’s a board where owners post their unit up for rent or sale, so you’d have to contact the owners directly.
+BALLA-er, but expensive (from 12,000 baht – $400) and the building manager doesn’t handle the rental.
+There’s a bulletin board where owners post their unit up for rent or sale, and you contact the owners directly.
 Too much work for me!

 The pricier sister building to Doi View Mansion, but also full!

 Available!
 As I was trying to find Mai Mansion, I stumbled on this guesthouse.
-Owned by a pair of sisters, one speaks really good English and they have a cute, black dog named Lego.
-7000 baht for a studio for one month but 6000 baht ($240) for 3 months.
+Owned by a pair of sisters, one speaks English well and they have a cute, black dog named Lego.
+7000 baht for a studio for one month but 6000 baht ($200) for 3 months.

 Available!
 Not to be confused with Huay Kaew Place – they are not related.
-It has a gym (pay per use), a free pool and is within budget.
+It has a gym (pay per use), a free pool and is within budget (starts from 3500 baht = $117 for a bare-boned studio).
 It’s just a bit older but within the Nimman area and close to the Old City.